trickbz/gps-nextjs-sandbox/README.md

 - create a new migration: `npx prisma migrate dev --name init` (init - any name, migration will be created in migration folder, it will recreate Prisma client as well)
 - clear and seed the db: `npm run seed`
 - check that your changes in schema are correct
+- if you change the seed data, you should run `npm run seed` again.
+But remember, that IDs are auto-generated, and e.g. if you are on the page of some member, and you refresh the page, it will call with not expected id.
+So go to the bands page and use lins to navigate to the band member with correct id.

+## Data access layers
+- BE > repository: access DB via ORM (e.g. Prisma) or other low level APIs and external services, atomic
+- BE > service: user one or several services implementing business logic
+- BE > API route: use services, provides REST / GraphQL endpoints for FE
+- FE > hook: like a service for FE, encapsulate logic of fetching API endpoints and providing data for components
+- FE > recoil: state management, can be used alone (including API calls in selectors, as alternative) or together with hooks